OmixVisualization/qtjambi/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/io.qtjambi/qtjambi/badge.svg)](https://search.maven.org/artifact/io.qtjambi/qtjambi)

-QtJambi is available for Java 8 or 11 and higher using Qt5.15 and Qt6 in Java on Windows Linux and macOS.
+QtJambi is available for Java 8 or 11 and higher using Qt5.15 and Qt6 in Java on Windows, Android Linux and macOS.
 Most Qt modules are available as QtJambi module as [listed here](www/Modules.md).
 All modules are published as Maven Artifact.

 ## Support